we11adam/gulp-native2ascii/README.md

 # [gulp-native2ascii]()
 ## About
-Converts a file with characters in any supported character encoding to one with ASCII and/or Unicode escapes, or visa versa.
+Converts a file with characters in any supported character encoding to one with ASCII and/or Unicode escapes, or vise versa.

 ## Usage